Jakurski Family Associate Professor of Business Administration

-Professor Serafeim's research interests are international, focusing on equity valuation, corporate governance, and corporate reporting issues.
-His work has been published in prestigious academic and practitioner journals such as the Strategic Management Journal, Journal of International Business Studies, Review of Accounting Studies, Journal of Accounting Research, Journal of Finance, Contemporary Accounting Research, Management Science, Financial Analysts Journal, MIT Sloan Management Review, Journal of Applied Corporate Finance, Harvard Business Review and has also appeared in media outlets including Bloomberg, Financial Times, The Wall Street Journal, The Guardian, The Economist, and NPR.
-He has written more than thirty business cases on organizations from around the world.
-He is the co-author with Professors Richard Macve and Joanne Horton of a book on the transparency and valuation of insurance companies and the co-author of a study, commissioned by the European Union, that evaluated the relevance of public information disclosed during the transition of European companies to IFRS.
+Professor Serafeim's research interests are international, focusing on corporate valuation, governance and reporting issues.
+His work has been published in the most prestigious academic and practitioner journals such as the The Accounting Review, Strategic Management Journal, Journal of International Business Studies, Review of Accounting Studies, Journal of Accounting Research, Journal of Finance, Contemporary Accounting Research, Management Science, Financial Analysts Journal, MIT Sloan Management Review, Journal of Applied Corporate Finance, and Harvard Business Review.
+He has authored more than thirty business cases on organizations from around the world.
+His research is regularly cited in media outlets including The New York Times, Bloomberg, Financial Times, The Wall Street Journal, Economist, The Guardian, CNN, BBC, Al Jazeera and NPR.

 By now most companies have sustainability programs.
-They’re cutting carbon emissions, reducing waste, and otherwise enhancing operational efficiency.
 But a mishmash of sustainability tactics does not add up to a sustainable strategy.
-To endure, a strategy must address the interests of all stakeholders: investors, employees, customers, governments, NGOs, and society at large.
+To endure, a strategy must address the interests of all stakeholders: investors, employees, customers, and society at large.
 To do that, it has to increase shareholder value while at the same time improving the firm’s performance on environmental, social, and governance (ESG) dimensions.
-This article outlines a process that can be used to execute a sustainable strategy and extend the boundaries of The Performance Frontier.